fescamil/hasyako/Lexicon.md

 | mis | which |

 ### Pronouns
-Pronouns are usually added as a suffix on whichever verb makes the most sense.
-TODO: figure out which verbs make the most sense.
 | hasyako | definition | notes |
 |---------|------------|-------|
 | am | I |